open-telemetry/opentelemetry-specification/specification/metrics/semantic_conventions/README.md

 ### Pluralization

-Metric names and namespaces SHOULD NOT be pluralized
+Metric names and namespaces SHOULD NOT be pluralized.

 ## General Metric Semantic Conventions